Open Air Library / KARO Architekten

 Photographs: Anja Schlamann

-The open air library, we established in 2005 in an abandoned district centre in East has been started with a public intervention, using beer crates as building material: On the fallow site of the former district library a 1:1 model of a possible Open-Air-Library has been build up for two days and the shelves have been filled with book donations.
+The open air library, we established in 2005 in an abandoned district centre in East Germany has been started with a public intervention, using beer crates as building material: On the fallow site of the former district library a 1:1 model of a possible Open-Air-Library has been build up for two days and the shelves have been filled with book donations.
 The residents took over the energy of the temporary project and opened up an informal district library near the site which now offers more than 20.000 books.
 The outdoor space as an addition has been designed together with the residents and opened in June this year.

 Project Information

-The southeast of Magdeburg belongs to these urban areas in Eastern which are characterized by abandoned industrial plants and fallow land.
+The southeast of Magdeburg belongs to these urban areas in Eastern Germany which are characterized by abandoned industrial plants and fallow land.
 A post-industrial city landscape with high unemployment and figures of vacancy up to 80%.
 This also concerns the district Salbke.
 The spatially intact city center stands almost completely empty.
 Its image is shaped by pasted over shop windows and fallow land.
 The encountered reality served us as a resource and starting point for an urbanistic experiment.

 In collaboration with the local residents the fallow zones of the former village library are developed as a “bookmark”.
 Remembrance, history and narratives provided the background for the “re-occupation” of the abandoned expanse.
 An old empty shop was used as base for a temporary library and camp for a building workshop.
 There, books were collected and design strategies for reclaiming the site were developed.